MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/POS-APIs.md

 # required metadata

 title: POS API
-description: This topic describes the list of POS APIs available and how to access them.
+description: This topic contains a list of available POS APIs and how to access them.
 author: mugunthanm
 manager: AnnBe
 ms.date: 10/29/2018